CreamyLong/stable-diffusion/README.md

 # Stable Diffusion
-Unofficial Implementation of Stable Diffusion Models
+Unofficial Implementation of Stable Diffusion

+Currently, the config and code in official SD repo is incompleted.
+Thus, the repo aims to reproduce SD on VARIOUS generation task.
+If you find it useful, please cite their original paper.

 [arXiv](https://arxiv.org/abs/2112.10752) | [BibTeX](#bibtex)